PizzaThatCodes/UltimateDiscordShop/README.md

 ### Installation

 1. **Download the Plugin**:
-   Download the latest version of UDS from the [Releases](https://github.com/PizzaThatCodes/UltimateDiscordShop/releases) page.
+   Download the latest version of UDS from [BuiltByBit](https://builtbybit.com/resources/ultimatediscordshop.52040) page.

 2. **Install the Plugin**:
    Place the downloaded `UltimateDiscordShop.jar` file in your server's `plugins` directory.